Dream-Pixels-Forge/Item-Transform/README.md

 - Reset all transformations
 - Apply all transformations
 - Duplicate objects as instances

+  ## Stacking Tools
+- Stack selected objects to all axis, X,Y,Z direction and also minus direction

 ### Utility Functions
 - Purge unused data